maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 - Marguerite P. Davison. *A Handweaver's Pattern Book*.
 - Anne Dixon. *The Handweaver's Pattern Directory: Over 600 Weaves for Four-Shaft Looms*.
 - Harriet C. Douglas. *Handweaver's Instruction Manual*.
+- Terry Dwyer. *Caring for Your Loom and Spinning Wheel*.
 - Catharine Ellis. *Woven Shibori*.
 - Irene Emery. *The Primary Structures of Fabrics: An Illustrated Classification*.
 - Mariana Eriksson, Gunnel Gustavsson, and Kerstin Lovallius. *Warp and Weft: Lessons in Drafting for Handweaving*.